How to Clean Out Your Inbox Without Guilt

 E-mail is not dead.
 Just ask TechCrunch king, Michael Arrington.
-At one point Arrington revealed through his blog that he had over 2,400 unread e-mails in his inbox and another 721 unread messages in his Facebook inbox—well over 3,000 unread messages.
+At one point Arrington revealed through his blog that he had over 2,400 unread e-mails in his inbox and another 721 unread messages in his Facebook inbox—well over two thousand unread messages.
 What is the world coming to if the technological elite can’t keep up?

 Arrington is not alone.
-Every day entrepreneurs carry the weight of thousands of unanswered e-mails, and the problem takes its toll on them professionally and emotionally.
+Every day entrepreneurs carry the weight of thousands of unanswered e-mails and the problem takes its toll on them professionally and emotionally.
 Not only are they are missing out on untold opportunities by not being responsive, they are in a constant state of heightened stress, panic and guilt.

 Spinning Out of Control